 Additionally a Probate attorney can help you with:

 Ohio doesn’t require you to use a lawyer to probate an estate.
 However, probate rules and laws are complicated.
 In addition a fiduciary can be personally liable if something goes wrong.
-Hiring an attorney can help you make sure no deadlines are missed.
+Hiring an attorney can help you make sure no deadlines are missed and you receive the maximum inheritance.

 Probate can be an expensive and time consuming process.
 The key to avoiding probate is careful estate planning, powers of attorney, trusts, and asset management.
 Good probate attorneys and estate planning attorneys avoid probate by using various techniques to transfer the ownership of assets directly to beneficiaries upon a person’s death.